-&lt;sup>55 VA Office of Inspector General, Combined Assessment Program Summary Report - Evaluation of the Controlled Substances Inspection Program at Veterans Health Administration Facilities, Report No. 14-01785-184, June 10, 2014.
+&lt;sup>57 VA Office of Inspector General, Combined Assessment Program Summary Report - Evaluation of the Controlled Substances Inspection Program at Veterans Health Administration Facilities, Report No. 14-01785-184, June 10, 2014.

-&lt;sup>56 The review period was April 1, 2017, through September 30, 2017.
+&lt;sup>58 The review period was April 1, 2017, through September 30, 2017.

-&lt;sup>57 The review period was October 1, 2016, through September 30, 2017.
+&lt;sup>59 The review period was October 1, 2016, through September 30, 2017.

-&lt;sup>58 The four quarters were from October 1, 2016, through September 30, 2017.
+&lt;sup>60 The four quarters were from October 1, 2016, through September 30, 2017.

+- Pharmacy operations

+- o Annual physical security survey of the pharmacy/pharmacies by VA Police

 - CS ordering processes

 - Inventory completion during Chief of Pharmacy transition

-- o Staff restrictions for monthly review of balance adjustments
+- Staff restrictions for monthly review of balance adjustments

 - Requirements for CSCs

 - Free from conflicts of interest

 - CSC duties included in position description or functional statement

 - Completion of required CSC orientation training course

 - Requirements for CSIs

 - Free from conflicts of interest

 - Appointed in writing by the Director for a term not to exceed three years

-- Hiatus of one year between any reappointment
+- o Hiatus of one year between any reappointment

-- o Completion of required CSI certification course
+- Completion of required CSI certification course

 - Completion of required annual updates and/or refresher training

 - CS area inspections

 - Monthly inspections

-- Rotations of CSIs
+- o Rotations of CSIs

 - Patterns of inspections

 - Completion of inspections on day initiated

 - Reconciliation of dispensing between pharmacy and each dispensing area

 - Verification of CS orders

 - CS inspections performed by CSIs

 - Pharmacy inspections

 - Monthly physical counts of the CS in the pharmacy by CSIs

 - Completion of inspections on day initiated

-- Security and documentation of drugs held for destruction